Chevrolet C/K (fourth generation): GMC

-In contrast to Chevrolet, the GMC division marketed the fourth-division C/K pickup trucks under the GMC Sierra nameplate.
+In contrast to Chevrolet, the GMC division marketed the fourth-generation C/K pickup trucks under the GMC Sierra nameplate.
 For 1988, GMC replaced the Sierra Grande, High Sierra, and Sierra Classic of the previous generation with the SL (counterpart of the Cheyenne), SLX (Scottsdale), and SLE (Silverado).

-Through production of the model line, GMC offered a counterpart of the Z71 and Sport option packages offered by Chevrolet, but would not market a version of the W/T 1500 or the 454SS pickup trucks.
+Through production of the model line, GMC offered a counterpart of the Z71 and Sport option packages offered by Chevrolet, but would not market a version of the W/T 1500 or the 454 SS pickup trucks.

+For 1999, to accommodate the introduction of its successor, the GMC Sierra was renamed the Sierra Classic.